LaPorte County Superior Court 1

 If an agreement, a Dissolution Decree, or any other Order cancels or schedules a hearing date, it should be noted on the CCS upon filing.

 For Pro Se documents and forms, please visit http://www.in.gov/judiciary/selfservice/ For additional assistance please contact the Family Court Project Coordinator, Rebecca Spevak at 219-326-6808 ext.
 2651 or by e-mail: email@example.com.
 Please note: her office is located in the LaPorte Courthouse, 813 Lincolnway Suite 301, LaPorte IN 46350.

 The following can be submitted to the Court electronically.
 If a secondary hearing becomes primary, it is expected that it will take place.
 If the parties wish to continue or vacate the hearing, a Motion along with a Proposed Order are required.

 Motions for Summary Judgment

 To request a transcript, you must contact the Official Court Reporter, Sylvia Papineau at 219-874-5611 ext.
 7712 or by e-mail at firstname.lastname@example.org.
 You will need to have the person’s name (and/or caption), cause number, date of hearing requested, and a contact number for yourself.
 Please contact the Official Court Reporter for the cost per page.

 Jury Trial Preparations

-- Proposed final jury instructions are due no later than ten days before the jury trial.
-They should be submitted by e-mail to Jeanne Thode or on 3.5 disk compatible with Microsoft Word or Corel WordPerfect Version 10 or less.
-Instructions [other than pattern] submitted to the Court by the parties, shall have copies of any law which counsel is relying upon, attached to the proposed instruction, with appropriate section highlighted.
+Proposed final instructions are due no later than 10 days before trial, by 4:00 p.m., submitted by email to email@example.com or on a compact disc (CD) compatible with Microsoft Office Word.
+Instructions (other than pattern) submitted to the Court by the parties shall have copies of any law which counsel is relying upon attached to the proposed instruction, with appropriate section highlighted.
 Each side is initially limited to ten (10) proposed final instructions.